DecentraSol/simple-address-book/README.md

 # A simple address book Orbit-DB and Svelte

 Enter your own address and store it locally in your browser, share your contact data via qr-code without an app server or cloud.
 Scan and subscribe to other's contact data.
+(TODO)

 <a href="https://github.com/JulienChapron/simple-address-book/main/LICENSE">
  <img src="https://img.shields.io/badge/License-GPLv3-blue.svg" alt="simple-address-book is released under the Public License v3.0." />